Publication history of Dick Grayson: Emancipation

 Dick continues his adventures with Batman and begins studying law at Hudson University.
 However, Robin loses interest in his studies and starts to take on solo missions, and finds himself to be a capable crime-fighter.
-Shortly afterward, the mysterious Raven summons Dick Grayson and several other young heroes to form a new group of Titans.
+Shortly afterward, Raven summons Dick Grayson and several other young heroes to form a new group of Titans.
 Robin assumes leadership and moves out of the shadow of his mentor.

 Dick, now 19, realizes at that point that he has grown up: he no longer relies on Batman, and he and the Dark Knight disagree on crime-fighting methodology.
 Robin's newfound independence and Titans' duties in New York leave less time for his former commitments in Gotham.
 He also drops out of Hudson after only one semester.
 Dick also rediscovers his self-worth among the Titans.
 Batman, however, is less than pleased.
 He informs Grayson that if he no longer wants to be his partner, then Dick would have to retire as Robin.
 Furious, hurt, resigned, and confused, Dick Grayson left Wayne Manor—but not for the last time.
-Helping him through this difficult time are his fellow Titans, including Starfire, a beautiful alien with whom Dick eventually falls in love.
+Helping him through this difficult time are his fellow Titans, including Starfire, an alien with whom Dick eventually falls in love.
 He hands over leadership of the Titans to Wonder Girl and takes a leave of absence from the team.

-In Pre-Crisis continuity, the "parting" between Dick and Batman is entirely amicable.
-Dick passes the mantle of Robin over to Jason Todd voluntarily, in a memorable scene wherein he states that "Robin will always be the second part of Batman and..."
-Bruce gives every impression of being pleased with his ward's coming of age, and maintains this attitude until the Post-Crisis retcon that rewrites the origin of Jason Todd and the circumstances of Dick's departure from the role.